divadbaroon/Junov.1/README.md

 # Juno
 A virtual assistant designed for effortless setup, training, and usage.
-Built with adaptability as a core principle, its main components - speech recognition, intent recognition, and text-to-speech - are intentionally designed to be easily replaceable as more advanced solutions become available.
-It excels in executing a diverse range of built-in commands and utilizes OpenAI's GPT-3.5-Turbo to enable dynamic and natural language interactions.
+Its core functionalities - speech recognition, intent recognition, and text-to-speech - are currently powered using Azure's Cognitive Services.
+Components are intentionally designed to be easily replaceable as more advanced solutions become available.
+It excels in executing a diverse range of built-in commands and utilizes OpenAI's GPT-3.5-Turbo for dynamic and natural language interactions.

 ### Azure Powered

-- Leverages Azure's Cognitive Services for advanced speech recognition and intent recognition.
+- Leverages Azure's Cognitive Services for advanced speech recognition, intent recognition, and text-to-speech capabilities..
-- Utilizes either Azure's Cognitive Services or Elevenlabs for cutting-edge text-to-speech capabilities.

 ### Human-Like Interactions